tucca-cellag/tucca-rna-seq/README.md

 [![Connect on LinkedIn](https://custom-icon-badges.demolab.com/badge/TUCCA-0077B5?label=LinkedIn&logo=linkedin-white&logoColor=fff)](https://www.linkedin.com/company/tufts-cell-ag/)

 > [!WARNING]
 > This workflow is still under construction.
-Please do not expect this workflow
+[Release v0.9.0][8] marks our first
+> public release. v0.9.0 contains all logic to process raw paired-end RNA-Seq
+> reads through differential expression.
+Currently, the workflow can generate a
+> large number of DESeq2 result files, especially for experiments with multiple
+> conditions and contrasts.
+While this is thorough, we recognize that navigating
+> dozens of individual result files can be challenging.
+The centerpiece of the
+> v1.0.0 release will be an interactive analysis toolkit that allows you to
+> dynamically explore and visualize your results.
+This will include a suite of
+> Shiny applications leveraging powerful packages like [`pcaExplorer`][9],
+> [`ideal`][10], and [`GeneTonic`][11] to bring your data to life, as well as
+> custom scripting to generate our favorite [`clusterProfiler`][12] figures.
+We
+> encourage users to test this v0.9.0 release and provide feedback.
+Users should
-> and associated documentation to be complete until version 1.0.0 has been
+> expect our documentation to be incomplete and continue to have major reworks
+> until v1.0.0 is released.
+Please [open an issue][5] to report any bugs or
-> released.
-In the meantime, feel free to [contact us][contact] with any
+> suggest improvements.
+Additionally, feel free to [contact us][contact] with
-> questions.
+> any questions.

 ## Documentation